conducto/examples/container_reuse/README.md

 # Container Reuse

 This example uses one increments a number in a file in one node and checks to see if it was incremented in the next node.
-Altering co.SameContainer will affect whether the updated value makes it to the next node.
+Setting the container_reuse_context kwarg will affect whether the updated value makes it to the next node.

 ### A Potentially Surprising Result